01 — Brand Identity

 Visual Reference

 Interiors media — design taste-maker for the millennial home audience.
-Already in section 12 (they've covered us); also where new launches should re-pitch.
+They've also covered us (see Press & Earned Media); where new launches should re-pitch.

 Earned Media

 Accessible interiors content with massive reach — meets the customer earlier in their design journey.
-Already in section 12 (they've covered us); strong repeat-pitch target.
+They've also covered us (see Press & Earned Media); strong repeat-pitch target.

 Earned Media